Hydrostatic approximation of the 2D primitive equations in a thin strip: Introduction

-In order to describe hydrodynamical flows on the earth, in geophysics, it is usually assumed that vertical motion is much smaller than horizontal motion and that the fluid layer depth is small compared to the radius of the sphere, thus they are good approximation of global atmospheric flow and oceanic flow.
-The thin-striped domain in the system \eqref{NS2} is considered to take into account this anisotropy between horizontal and vertical directions.
-Under this assumption, it is believed that the dynamics of fluids in large scale tends towards a geostrophic balance (see \cite{G1982}, \cite{H2004} or \cite{PZ2005}).
-In a formal way, as in \cite{PZZ2019}, taking into account this anisotropy, we also consider the initial data in the following form, and
+In this framework, it is believed that the fluid behaviors tend towards a geostrophic balance (see \cite{G1982}, \cite{H2004} or \cite{PZ2005}).
+In a formal way, as in \cite{PZZ2019}, taking into account this anisotropy, we consider the initial data in the following form, and and we look for solutions in the form